 Comments, Opinions and Letters to the Editor will be considered.
 These should be concise and comment on published articles, or on important subjects that have not been covered.
 Contributors to the Discussion Forum shall be responsible for the legal, ethical and moral liability for their comment.
 The editors reserve the right to monitor discussion threads and to remove inflammatory or discriminatory comment and unsuitable contributions.

 Authors should take a critical approach and advance new concepts or novel interpretations of world-wide issues.
-Statements of fact must be based on peer-reviewed evidence for which the reference must be given.
-The Journal is not available for communication of previously unpublished experimental work, although original deductions from existing information are welcome.
-Statements must be based on sound evidence and all arguments must be rational and logically derived.
+Statements of fact must be based on sound, peer-reviewed evidence for which the reference must be given.
+All arguments must be rational and logically derived.
 Papers should not exceed 2000 words.
-Use of photographs and diagrammatic data is encouraged.
+The Journal will not accept previously unpublished experimental work.